lccc1230/MATLAB-ihetero/README.md

 # MATLAB-ihetero

+      This program is for the analysis of induced hetero-dimerization of two proteins.
-      This script links to paper http://pubs.acs.org/doi/abs/10.1021/acs.analchem.7b01274.
+      It links to paper http://pubs.acs.org/doi/abs/10.1021/acs.analchem.7b01274.

-The MATLAB programs and their respective functions are listed below.
+### The MATLAB programs and their respective functions are listed below.

 | MATLAB Program | Function  | Corresponding Figures |